 Before you head out, spend half an hour cutting up an old towel and sewing it back together with a bar of soap inside.

 The small towel pockets will house bars of soap so that there’s no mess or need to pick up a slippery bar of soap, and when you come back home you can remove the old bar and store the pouch for next time.

 #7: DIY Tick Deterrent

 Ticks are one annoying part of camping that always tries to come home with you, but thankfully you can use this natural tick deterrent to keep them at bay.

 Just mix 1 part tea tree oil to 2 parts of water and keep it in a spray bottle.
-Use the bottle to spray around your campsite, on your socks, inside shoes, and on the cuffs of your pants.
+Use the bottle to spray around the campsite, on your socks, inside shoes, and on the cuffs of your pants.

 Ticks hate the aroma of tea tree oil and won’t want to come anywhere near it.

 #6: Shoe Organizer Storage